danywalls/ngx-banana/README.md

-# Learn To Create Angular Library
+v  # Learn To Create Angular Library
 This code is part of a series of articles:

 - Create Your Angular Library